AEVO-lab/MultRec/README.md

 The leaves of the gene trees must map to the leaves of S.  The gene tree leaves are assumed to have the format [species_name]__[gene_name], for example HUMAN_BRCA2 indicates that the gene is mapped to the leaf of S names HUMAN.
 The gene/species separator can be changed with the -spsep argument, and the position of the species name in the gene name with the -spindex argument, indexed at 0.

-If your genes are name e.g. GENENAME_SPECIESNAME_OTHERSTUFF, you can set -spsep "_" -spindex 1
+If your genes are named e.g. GENENAME_SPECIESNAME_OTHERSTUFF, you can set -spsep "_" -spindex 1

 <pre>
 Required arguments: